 Blocking a Vendor from Using the Store

 To log in to the Vendor area and use its features, a vendor needs to have the status Enabled.
 This status is set in the vendor's profile.
 If the store administrator requires to block a vendor from using the store, they need to reset this status to Disabled.

-If a vendor with the status Disabled attempts to log in, they get “Error: Invalid login or password.”
-If they are already logged in and using the store when the administrator disables their account, their user session is terminated, the vendor gets logged out and cannot log back in again.
-Any mention of their account and business is removed from the storefront, including the vendor page and any products that belong to this vendor.
-If anyone attempts to access a page associated with this vendor or their products via a previously bookmarked link, they get the message “Аccess denied (Unfortunately, you don’t have permission to access this page.
-Please contact the administrator)”.
+If a vendor with the Disabled status attempts to log in, they get "Error: Invalid login or password."
+If they are already logged in and using the store when the administrator disables their account, their user session is terminated, and the vendor gets logged out and cannot log back in again.
+All vendor-related information is removed from the storefront, including the account, the vendor page, and any products they own.
+Anyone who attempts to access the vendor page or their products via a previously bookmarked link gets the message "Аccess denied (Unfortunately, you don't have permission to access this page.
+Please contact the administrator)".

 After blocking a vendor, the store administrator can re-enable them to access their vendor area by changing their status to Enabled.

 Terminating Vendor User Session

-If the store administrator needs to force a log out of a vendor, they can terminate the user session of that vendor the same way as that of any other user in the store - by choosing the “Logout this user” option from the Profile actions selector in the vendor’s profile:
+To force a log out of a vendor, terminate the user session of that vendor the same way as that of any other user in the store - by choosing the "Logout this user" option from the Profile actions selector in the vendor's profile:

 "Log In as This Vendor"

-If the store administrator needs to access the Vendor area of a vendor (for example, to see what information is available to the vendor, to help the vendor with a certain task, or to investigate some problem), they can sign in to that Vendor area using the “Log in as this vendor” feature (available via the Profile actions selector in the vendor’s profile):
+There can be cases when the store administrator needs to access the Vendor area of a vendor (for example, to see what information is available to the vendor, to help the vendor with a specific task, or to investigate some problem).
+To sign in to that Vendor area, use the "Log in as this vendor" feature (available via the Profile actions selector in the vendor's profile):